 Set aside time every day to work on case/ticket queues

 Setting aside time to clean your queues is a great opportunity to go through your cases and close any that are close-able, update case details, or review them.
-Don’t think about this time as time to work on your cases, but more like doing house chores.
+Don’t think about this time as a time to work on your cases, but more like doing house chores.
 The more you leave your house in a mess, the harder it is to clean, organize and find what you are looking for.

 Follow up with customers